310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-Well, I had to be.
-Chiaki was completely useless this time around.
+well, i had to be. chiaki was completely useless this time around.

-So I have to be the one to keep things going, yes?
-Supporting and helping each other is what Ryuseitai is all about~♪
+so i have to be the one to keep things going, yes? supporting and helping each other is what ryuseitai is all about~♪
 {% endbubble %}

 {% bubble Chiaki %}